FermiParadox/TorBrowser_mouse_track_deanon/README.md

 - entry points' distances compared to exit points'

 # Thresholds
-Metrics are compared for time differences approaching the expected latency differences of clearnet/Tor.
+Metrics will be compared for time differences approaching the expected latency differences of clearnet/Tor.
+(note: latency might not be an issue; must check whether collected time-data is based on PC clock)

 To reduce false positives smaller thresholds can be used for all metrics.